equip/framework/docs/index.md

 ## Actions

 Actions provide the boundary between the HTTP request/response life cycle and your domain logic.
-All actions must implement [`ActionInterface`](https://github.com/equip/framework/blob/master/src/Contracts/ActionInterface.php), which contains a single method `__invoke()` that takes a request and a response and returns a modified response.
+All actions must implement [`ActionInterface`](https://github.com/equip/framework/blob/master/src/Contracts/ActionInterface.php), which contains a single  `__invoke()` method that takes a request and a response and returns a modified response.

 How you choose to implement your actions is entirely up to you.
-The following is an example of how a user login action could be constructed.
+The following is an example of how a user login action could be defined.

 ### Action Example